Is Post-Surgery Codeine a Risk for Kids?

-Talk to your child’s health care professional if you have any questions or concerns about codeine.
-Health care professionals are being advised by FDA to prescribe the lowest effective dose for the shortest period of time when prescribing drugs that contain codeine.
+Talk to your child's health care professional if you have any questions or concerns about codeine.
+If health care professionals decide that the benefit of prescribing products that contain codeine to pediatric patients outweighs the risk, FDA is advising that the lowest effective dose be prescribed for the shortest period of time.

 If your child experiences any side effects from codeine, report them to the FDA MedWatch program.

 This article appears on FDA's Consumer Updates page, which features the latest on all FDA-regulated products.